Find Schools

 What is an Automotive Specialty Technician?

-Automotive Specialty Technician Example Repair only one system or component on a vehicle, such as brakes, suspension, or radiator.
+Automotive Specialty Technician Definition Repair only one system or component on a vehicle, such as brakes, suspension, or radiator.

 • Install or repair air conditioners and service components, such as compressors, condensers, and controls.

-Automotive Specialty Technicians state the following job skills are important in their day-to-day work.
+When polled, Automotive Specialty Technicians say the following skills are most frequently used in their jobs:

 Repairing: Repairing machines or systems using the needed tools.